-PrivacyMotiv is implemented as a web app built with React (TypeScript) using Vite for bundling and development.
-We designed the app to be lightweight and accessible through standard web browsers without requiring installation.
-Its core functionalities include persona generation and selection, persona-specific exploration of privacy-invasive technology use journeys, and design diagnosis embedded in lo-fi user flows.
-All functionality is implemented on the frontend; As a proof-of-concept system, all user flows used as system input for design analysis are currently pre-generated and hard-coded for the user studies.
-We envision that with more engineering work, the app can be easily extended to support a dynamic upload of user flows following our domain-specific format to allow for on-demand analysis of any early-stage UX design.
+\textit{PrivacyMotiv}\footnote{\url{https://peach-research-lab.github.io/PrivacyMotiv/}} is implemented as a web app built with React (TypeScript), using Vite for bundling and development.
+It is designed to be lightweight and accessible via standard web browsers, without requiring installation.
+As a proof-of-concept prototype, its core functionalities include persona generation and selection, persona-specific exploration of privacy harm scenario, and design diagnosis embedded in lo-fi user flows.
+All functionality is implemented on the frontend, and the app makes stateless API calls to LLMs for narrative generation.